GeneralBots/botbook/src/13-community/ide-extensions.md

 ## Language Server Protocol (LSP)

-BotServer includes an LSP server that works with any LSP-compatible editor.
+botserver includes an LSP server that works with any LSP-compatible editor.
 This enables a consistent development experience across different editors and platforms.

 ### Starting the LSP Server